 This James Lind Library commentary has been republished in the Journal of the Royal Society of Medicine 2006;99:531-534.
 Print PDF

 Bastian H (2004).
 Down and almost out in Scotland: George Orwell, tuberculosis and getting streptomycin in 1948.
-The James Lind Library (www.jameslindlibrary.org).
+JLL Bulletin: Commentaries on the history of treatment evaluation (http://www.jameslindlibrary.org/articles/down-and-almost-out-in-scotland-george-orwell-tuberculosis-and-getting-streptomycin-in-1948/)

 Bignall JR, Crofton J (1949).
 Antihistamine drugs in the treatment of nausea and vomiting due to streptomycin.
 BMJ 1:13-14.